HusnainWaleed/Security-Engineering/Week 2 Exercises.md

-Task 2: Figure out which subdomain of the application is vulnerable to takeover
+Task B: Figure out which subdomain of the application is vulnerable to takeover

 How did you figure out the domain?
 How can you find out the hosting provider after finding out the domain?

-Task 3: Taking over the domain
+Task 3C: Taking over the domain

 Now that you found the target domain and the hosting provider, make an assumption that the subdomain was running in the app engine of the provider.
 We will be simulating a small cloud provider which handles their ipv4 allocation by simply provisioning them via roundrobin for any servers joining their app platform.